Gary LeMel, Film Music Supervision Giant and Pop-Jazz Singer, Dies at 80

 by Lionel Casey

-Gary LeMel, a longtime president of music at Warner Bros.
+Gary Lemel, a longtime president of music at Warner Bros.
 Pictures whom the Los Angeles Times once called “the father of the compilation soundtrack album,” died July 6 after a battle with Parkinson’s ailment.
 He was eighty.

-At Warner Bros., LeMel has become referred to as “the godfather of the modern soundtrack” with successes which include the “Batman,” “Matrix,” “Harry Potter” and “Ocean’s Eleven” movies amongst his credit, not to mention one of the most a hit soundtrack albums of all time, “The Bodyguard.”
+At Warner Bros., LeMel has become referred to as “the godfather of the modern soundtrack” with successes which include the “Batman,” “Matrix,” “Harry Potter” and “Ocean’s Eleven” movies amongst his credit, not to mention one of the most hit soundtrack albums of all time, “The Bodyguard.”

 Before becoming a member of Warner Bros., LeMel became a VP at Jerry Weintraub’s control corporation.
-He changed into working at First Artists Music while he turned into requested to be the tune manager on Barbra Streisand’s “A Star Is Born” assignment, resulting in one of the biggest soundtrack albums of the Seventies.
+He changed to working at First Artists Music while he turned into requested to be the tune manager on Barbra Streisand’s “A Star Is Born” assignment, resulting in one of the biggest soundtrack albums of the Seventies.
 A stint at Neil Bogart’s Boardwalk followed earlier than LeMel moved directly to Columbia Pictures, in which he worked on the soundtracks for “Ghostbusters,” “The Big Chill,” and “Against All Odds.”
 In his lengthy career at WB, starting in 1986 and lasting for 23 years, he labored on track-heavy movies like “Space Jam” and “Singles” in addition to “The Bodyguard.”

 Related Posts